 We have the occasional need for foster care for small animals who have recently given birth or are possibly pregnant.

-Adoption Ambassador foster parents are required to foster until their foster dog finds an adopter.
-It can be tough physically and emotionally for dogs to have to return to the shelter after being in a loving foster home and the hope of the Adoption Ambassador program is that the foster home will offer the dog new opportunities to meet potential adopters and show how wonderful they are outside of a shelter environment!
+The adoption ambassador foster program is for select dogs that need extra help meeting their new family.
+Adoption Ambassador foster parents are asked to foster their dog until an adoptive home is found.
+It can be physically and emotionally stressful for dogs to have to return to the shelter after being in a loving foster home.
+The hope of the Adoption Ambassador program is that a foster home will offer new opportunities for the dog to meet potential adopters and show how wonderful they are outside of a shelter environment!

-If you are interested in becoming a Pit Bull Adoption Ambassador foster parent, please click here to fill out an online application.
+If you are interested in becoming an Adoption Ambassador foster parent, please click here to fill out an online application.
 We will contact you when we schedule the next orientation.
 Orientations are generally held every 6-8 weeks.
-After the orientation, we like to set up home visits before matching you with a foster dog.

 Currently Full: Puppy (single)